Welcome from Christ's School Governors

 In short, we are often described as ‘critical friends’ of the school; challenging and giving constructive criticism, but always from the perspective of strong support and absolute commitment to the goals of the school.

 Below you will find more about the role and responsibilities of the Governing Body, and in the additional pages, further details on the Committee structure that supports much of our work and the various interests and roles of individual Governors.
 You will also find information about the Governors as people, our pictures and a summary of who we are and the groups we represent.
-We bring a diverse range of skills and experiences into the Governing Body as you will see, and as Chair of Governors I am proud to work with such a talented and energetic team.
+We bring a diverse range of skills and experiences into the Governing Body.

-I hope you find these pages useful.
-If you have any questions or comments the Governors would be pleased to hear from you; click here to find our contact details.
+We hope you find these pages useful.
+If you have any questions or comments, the Governors would be pleased to hear from you; click here to find our contact details.

 Governing Body Overview